 Fettuccine Alfredo for One Variations

-- Garlic Alfredo – Before adding the cream, add 1/2 teaspoon of minced garlic in the melted butter and cook until browned, about 30 seconds.
+- Garlic Alfredo – Before adding the cream, add 1/2 teaspoon of minced or crushed garlic to the melted butter and cook until browned, about 30 seconds.
 Omit the garlic powder.

-Please note, this makes one 2-ounce serving (the recommended serving size) of pasta.
-If you want a big restaurant-size portion or are feeding a big eater, double the recipe.
-To change the recipe yield, hover over the number of servings (or click if you are on mobile) and slide the slider.
+This makes one 2-ounce serving (the recommended serving size) of pasta.
+If you want a big restaurant-sized portion or are feeding a big eater, double the recipe.
+To change the recipe yield, hover over the number of servings in the recipe card below (or click if you are on mobile) and slide the slider.